0oiii/NCCPack/README.md

 **Console on start up**
 - On startup there is a printing error what is going to be fixed in 1.0.1

+**Name**
+- When you change your name it currently doesnt automatically make the first letters of the firstname and lastname uppercase (Fix in 1.0.1)

+**Department**
+- The department you select are case-sensitive.
+(Fix in 1.0.1)

 ## Coming Soon!
 **Configuration Options**
 - Have the ability to toggle on and off certain fetures within the script